County of Saintonge

-The County of Saintonge (/fr/), historically spelled Xaintonge and Xainctonge, is a former province of France located on the west central Atlantic coast.
+Saintonge (/fr/; Poitevin-Saintongeais: Séntunjhe), historically spelled Xaintonge and Xainctonge, is a former province of France located on the west central Atlantic coast.
 The capital city was Saintes (Xaintes, Xainctes).
 Other principal towns include Saint-Jean-d'Angély, Jonzac, Frontenay-Rohan-Rohan, Royan, Marennes, Pons, and Barbezieux-Saint-Hilaire.

 Background

 The borders of the province shifted slightly through history.
 Some mapmakers, such as Nicolas Sanson (1650), Johannes Blaeu (1662), and Bernard Antoine Jaillot (1733), show the province extending into Cognac, traditionally part of Angoumois, and to the parishes of Braud-et-Saint-Louis and Étauliers, part of the Pays Gabay on the right bank of the Gironde River.

 In 1790, during the French Revolution, Saintonge became part of Charente-Inférieure, one of the 83 departments organized by the new government.
 This was renamed as Charente-Maritime in 1941, during World War II.

 Today, four-fifths of the historical Saintonge province is within the modern département of Charente-Maritime.
 Most of the other fifth is in Charente.
 A small section extends north into Deux-Sèvres; all three departments are within the administrative region of Nouvelle-Aquitaine.